You can have the best website in the world, but if you can’t figure out how to increase a website’s traffic –it won’t matter.

 Map Your Emails To The Buyer's Journey

 How you segment your email database depends highly on the type of business you run and what industry you’re in.
-Not to mention your business/sales goals.
+Not to mention your business or sales goals.

 For many businesses, one of the more clean-cut segmentation strategies is segmenting your contacts based on where they are in the buyer’s journey.